Wednesday:

 1. Henry Miller Asleep & Awake with HM21 intro by Tom Schiller

-2. Joan Ganny: Henry Miller Asleep and Awake
+2. Joan Ganny: Henry Miller Asleep and Awake.

 3. Panel discussion about using Henry Miller in Screenplays and Plays: